 Building just one element of the transport master plan won’t solve the transport challenges facing our region.
 An integrated transport network is required that caters for more trips by public and active transport.
 This is the best way to protect the lifestyle and environment we enjoy into the future.

 Transport planning is a long-term process.
-We won’t see the plan come to life for several years but we must keep moving toward sustainable and efficient transport as our region grows to 500,000 residents.
+We won’t see the plan come to life for several years but we must keep moving toward sustainable and efficient transport as our region grows to over 500,000 residents.
 Council is not responsible for the detailed planning, delivery and operation of a new mass transit system.
 Council is responsible for planning the future of the region and managing growth in a sustainable way.
 That’s why we are undertaking the initial phases of the business case for mass transit.

 By 2041, without shifting people to sustainable transport, we risk: